herpeslurpy/space-trader/manual.md

 inventory is full.
 Pirates want your booty.
 Right now there are no pirates. :(

-###Ship
+### Ship
-Also in the top right, you can see information concerning your ship.
+Also in the top right, you can see information concerning your ship, which includes your name, commodities and cargo space.
-Your ship's name is Snaggletooth for now and you'll like it.
-The rest concerns commodities and cargo space.
 You may hold any amount of any material, on the condition that the total does not exceed your cargo capacity.